Navdeep-J/ML-Linear_regression-and-EDA-Project/README.md

 I performed EDA (Exploratory Data Analysis) and applied a linear regressor on the aforementionaed dataset.<br>
 To calculate the accuracy of the model, I compared the actual output values and the predicted output values for a set of input data.
 Also, I calculated the R-squared score of the model (the closer the R-squared score is to 1, the more accurate the model).
 <br><br>
-Concepts used in this project:-
+Concepts used in this project :-
 - Pandas library
 - sklearn library
 - matplotlib library